immuno-informatics/carmen-analysis/README.md

 # CARMEN Database Analysis

-CARMEN database analysis with data and figure generation for the upcoming paper
+CARMEN database analysis with data and figure generation for the [upcoming](https://www.google.com) paper

 ## Setup

+Some of the pipeline files and file processing descriptions included assume work in a Linux environment.

 ### Python Environment